 To get to the Wind River Reservation, fly into Riverton Regional Airport.
 From there, it’s about a 30-minute drive.
 A few smaller airports are located within the reservation, such as Dubois Municipal Airport and Fort Washakie Municipal Airport.

 If you’re looking to stay near the reservation, there are a few options.
 The most popular place to stay is the Wind River Hotel and Casino, which offers hotel rooms and casino gaming.
-A few smaller casinos are on the reservation, such as the Thunderbird Lodge & Trailer Park and the Little Wind Casino.
+A few smaller casinos, such as the Thunderbird Lodge & Trailer Park and the Little Wind Casino, are on the reservation.

 10. Standing Rock Sioux Reservation, North & South Dakota